aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 * **Networking - CDK determines the best fit subnet for Glue Connection configuration
     **The current glue-alpha-module requires the developer to specify the subnet of the Connection when it’s defined.
-This L2 RFC will make the best choice selection for subnet by default by using the data source provided during Job provisioning, traverse the source’s existing networking configuration, and determine the best subnet to provide to the Glue Job parameters to allow the Job to access the data source.
-The developer can override this subnet parameter, but no longer has to provide it directly.
+The developer can still specify the specific subnet they want to use, but no longer have to.
+This Glue L2 RFC will allow developers to provide only a VPC and either a public or private subnet selection.
+The L2 will then leverage the existing [EC2 Subnet Selection](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_ec2/SubnetSelection.html) library to make the best choice selection for the subnet.

 ## Public FAQ